mc36/freeRtr/readme.md

 * r.sh to run
 * t.sh to selftest

-to bring things up quickly, do the following
+as a first start to get your routers up, do the following:
 * cd src
 * ./c.sh
 * ./tw.sh rout-bgp001